Florida Concealed Carry Law

 First, do not panic yourself.
 Remain calm.
 You have done nothing wrong.
 Second, under no circumstances should you reach for or draw your firearm.
 It is likely best if you calmly walk to the customer service counter and explain to them that you are a licensed concealed carrier, that your firearm was accidentally displayed as you reached for a product on the shelf, and that you never removed it from the holster.

 If they indicate that the police have already been called, it is likely best if you wait at the customer service counter until they arrive.
 Be ready to show the police your ID and your CWFL.
 Hopefully, the police who respond to the scene will know the law and will realize that you have done nothing illegal.
 Likely, they will scold you to be more careful and leave.
 You should also be prepared in case the management of the store asks you to leave.
 Remember, they do not have to allow you to stay on their property with a firearm.

 If you are asked to leave, do so immediately.
 If you remain, you could be charged with armed trespass, which is a felony.
 If you are ever confronted with such a situation, always remember to remain calm.
 Do not answer fear with anger.
 This will only escalate the situation.
 Try to use the opportunity to educate the uninformed.
 Be humble and try to calm the situation.
 Too many times mistakes escalate into unnecessary confrontation, and what began as a simple misunderstanding gets out of control quickly.

 As always, be prepared to call the U.S. LawShield Emergency Hotline to assist with any interaction with law enforcement.
-If you have any other questions related to firearms law in Florida, call U.S. LawShield and ask to speak to your Independent Program Attorney.
+If you have any other questions related to Florida concealed carry laws, call U.S. LawShield and ask to speak to your Independent Program Attorney.